 You have that one recipe that calls for a cup of buttermilk, and you don’t feel like running to the store.
 Been there!
-It is super easy to make your own alternative in just a few minutes, or you can plan ahead and make a batch of real cultured buttermilk.
+It is super easy to make your own alternative in just a few minutes, or you can plan ahead and make a batch of the real cultured stuff.
 Maybe you’d like to try a batch of creamy, delicious cheese?
 I’ve got you covered…here are easy directions for all 3!

-Buttermilk has a higher acid content than regular milk, so it makes baked goods light and fluffy when combined with the leavening (baking soda or baking powder).
-The reaction causes gas bubbles to form in the batter…which makes your baked goods rise.
+Buttermilk has a higher acid content than regular milk, so it makes baked goods light and fluffy when combined with leavening (baking soda or baking powder).
+The chemical reaction causes gas bubbles to form in the batter…which makes your baked goods rise.

 So what to do when a recipe calls for buttermilk, but you don’t have any?
 Here’s a quick alternative that works great in baked goods…

-1 cup milk
+• 1 cup milk minus 1 tsp

-1 tsp vinegar or lemon juice
+• 1 tsp vinegar or lemon juice

-Cultured Buttermilk
+How to Make Cultured Buttermilk

-Here are the instructions for using storebought as culture…
+Here are the instructions for using store-bought as culture…

-1/4 cup cultured buttermilk
+• 1/4 cup cultured buttermilk

-1 cup milk
+• 1 cup milk

 Cons – There are a couple of problems with this method.
 You need to have buttermilk on hand in order to make more…so plan to do a lot of baking!
 In addition, you might not be able to use your new batch to make more.
 Usually, the store bought cultures aren’t very long lived in subsequent batches.

-If you want to make buttermilk that may be used to keep a culture living and producing new batches for a long time, you will have better luck with a purchased culture that comes in a powder form.
+If you want to make buttermilk that may be used to keep a culture living and producing new batches for a long time, you will have better luck with a purchased culture that comes in powder form.

 Buttermilk Cheese Made In A Yogurt Maker

-As I was experimenting with making homemade buttermilk, I accidentally found out how to make cheese.
+As I was experimenting with making homemade buttermilk, I accidentally found out how to make buttermilk cheese.
 I never even knew this was a thing, but now that I do…I love it!

 There are a number of different recipes for making buttermilk cheese.
 Here’s what I did…

-1 cup cultured buttermilk
+• 1 cup cultured buttermilk

 Place cheesecloth in a strainer and add mixture.
 Allow this to drain until the cheese reaches a thick consistency.
 We ate it like cream cheese, spread on toast or bread with some honey.
 You may also wrap yours in cheesecloth and add weight to press more moisture out for a harder cheese.
 Add herbs and salt for a savory treat!

-Frugal & Super Easy!
+Try These Frugal & Super Easy Recipes!

 As an Amazon Associate, I earn from qualifying purchases.

-Here in Israel I can’t always find the butter I like …so I make my own.
+2. Here in Israel I can’t always find the butter I like …so I make my own.

 using 38% cream in my blender.
 I thought the left over liquid that comes out as a byproduct was buttermilk.
 I have used it in pancakes.
 If this not so what is it then.
 Skim milk?
 Would it be better to add a little vinegar to it.?